DVGY/basic-docker-kuber/readme.md

 :rocket: Make controller for `/api/orders` (CRUD) route (test last approach)

+:rocket: Make listener class in orders service.
+One listner listens for ticket created event and one for ticket updated.
+Here we need to save the ticket information in the order service

+:rocket: Adjust the `_id` of `Tickets` model in orders service so that it matches up with the Tickets service

+:rocket: start listening for `ticket:created` and `ticket:updated` event on order service

+:rocket: Implement concurrency control for ticket updated using mongoose versioning by primary service (Tickets service) and tickets service inside orders

+:rocket: Implement concurrency control for Orders service

+:rocket: Implement `Listner` for `order:created` in tickets service.
+Lock the ticket and prevent from changing.
+:rocket: Implement `Listner` for `order:cancelled` in tickets service.

 # Learning

 1. A middleware for authorized/protected routes checks whether the user has valid JWT Token.
 If not it should restrict access and send a valid error msg to error middleware.
 If token exist it should set some property on `req object` (`req.userToken or req.user`) and pass execution to next succedding middleware, so user should be able to acccess the route (ex: like `protect.ts` or `requireAuth`)